Life with Braces

 The initial days with your appliance will be your hardest.
 Your teeth will be sensitive to biting pressure and your lips and cheeks may get irritated by the presence of something new.
 For the sensitive teeth, stick to soft foods and consider using an over-the-counter pain reliever.
 For both the soreness and the irritation, use a simple saltwater rinse.
 If there is a particular part of your appliance that is bothering you, place dental wax over it until your mouth adjusts.

 It can be disconcerting to our Portland and Beaverton braces patients, but your teeth will become loose during treatment.
 This is necessary in order to get your teeth into their ideal position.
 While you might feel like your teeth are falling out, they are not.
-After your treatment is complete, you will wear a retained to hold them into place as they firm up.
+After your treatment is complete, you will wear a retainer to hold them into place as they firm up.
 Before you know it, your teeth will feel as they always have.

 Loose Wires and Bands